Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 # Modifing Unity AssetBundles
 The Unity AssetBundles in the `NEO The World Ends with You_Data\StreamingAssets\Assets` contain the vast majority of files the game uses, from models ot text files.
 Pretty much anything except pre-rendered cutscenes and audio can be changed from here.
 ## Step 0: Decrypt the AssetBundles (PC Only)
+On PC, NEO's AssetBundles are encrypted using an AES key and IV.
+The good news is that the Scramble save editor can decrypt all the files in a few minutes.

 [UABEA]: https://github.com/nesrak1/UABEA